HOME

 (3) Compare and contrast insect control by use of pesticides, biological control, and IPM systems.

-(4) Discuss a pest management system for an important defoliator of your choice.
+(4) Discuss a pest management system for the western spruce budworm.

 (5) Discuss a pest management system for an important bark beetle of your choice.

-(6) Discuss the terrible dangers of introducing forest insect pests from other parts of the world and how would these threats be managed.
+(6) Discuss the terrible dangers of introducing forest insect pests from other parts of the world and how can these threats be managed.

 (7) Discuss the host selection behavior of the Scolytinae.